-In a way, it’s not very different from what Google may reply when you type a question in the search bar.
+In a way, it’s not very different from what Google may reply to when you type a question in the search bar.
 It is similar to responses from bots like Alexa or Siri.
 It is often surprisingly pertinent on facts, totally disconcerting on analysis.

 In the DIKW hierarchy, Knowledge is what comes after information.
-In Organisational Knowledge Management some say it is information ready to be used.
+In Organisational Knowledge Management, some say it is information ready to be used.
 My position is that Knowledge only resides in humans brains.
 The complexity of the connections goes beyond what writing can convey.
 Knowledge is always personal (until we can share brains).

 Language and writing don’t always go with us, a sketch, a map could convey a better image.
 The richness of our language, our references will help us keep articulated thoughts without ambiguity and friction.
 This is why having a jargon and symbols helps a lot.
-It’s very naturally that the same symbols can be used for symbolic links.
+It’s very natural that the same symbols can be used for symbolic links.

 My idea of putting Knowlege to work is not new.
-If you can’t put it to work it’s not Knowledge.
+If you can’t put it to work, it’s not Knowledge.

-So knowledge is potential actions.
+So Knowledge is potential actions.

-It’s only recently that I realized that what people call their PKM practice or note taking methods are really only about dealing with incoming information.
-How people deal with incoming information, tells a lot on the level of knowledge they manage.
+It’s only recently that I realized that what people call their PKM practice or note-taking methods are really only about dealing with incoming information.
+How people deal with incoming information, tells a lot on the level of Knowledge they manage.

 Imagine you take it seriously and start to apply everything you learn and imagine.
 You will quickly run out of time, it’s unsustainable.